dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/ses.md

 When sending an email, the metadata in the configuration and in the request is combined.
 The combined set of metadata must contain at least the `emailFrom`, `emailTo`, `emailCc`, `emailBcc` and `subject` fields.

+The `emailTo`, `emailCC` and `emailBCC` fields can contain multiple email addresses separated by a semicolon.

 Example:
 ```json